Everyday Heroes In Movies (a list)

 To paraphrase John Wayne, the definition of an everyday hero is someone who is frightened but will nevertheless take action to make a situation better.
 It’s an individual who overcomes strong negative emotions to find inner strength and makes bold decisions that lead to improved outcomes.
 Burning buildings, car crashes, life and death emergencies, and the like are not required.
 This is about being courageous in everyday, mundane life, where the stakes are personal, but the results are life-changing.

-By this metric then, here is a list of everyday heroes in movies:
+By this metric then, here are some examples of everyday heroes found in movies:

 If you want to improve your situation, give it all you’ve got and get the job done.

 Coach Gary Gaines (Billy Bob Thornton): Now you all have known me for a while and for a long time now you’ve been hearing me talk about being perfect.
 Well, I want you to understand something.
 To me, being perfect is not about that scoreboard out there.
 It’s not about winning.
 It’s about you and your relationship to yourself and your family and your friends.
 Being perfect is about being able to look your friends in the eye and know that you didn’t let them down because you told them the truth.
 And that truth is, that you did everything that you could.
 There wasn’t one more thing that you could’ve done.
 Can you live in that moment as best you can with clear eyes and love in your heart?
 With joy in your heart?
 If you can do that, gentlemen, then you’re perfect.

 In this movie the risks are high for everyone, and in every case the path to success lies in facing obstacles head-on with grit and determination.
 When current circumstances leave little to hope for it’s understandable that many will want to give up and not even try.
 The future isn’t promised to anyone, so it takes courage to overcome the fear of the unknown in order to work toward accomplishing something.
 And of course, it is impossible to succeed in anything without perseverance.
 An everyday hero eventually learns all of this.